tc80/cloudflare-ping/README.md

 `sudo ./main/ping [-W waittime] [-c count] [-f] [-i wait] [-m ttl] [-s packetsize] [-t timeout] host`

 The usage will be printed in the case of any errors.
+For instance, the flags `-i` and `-f` are mutually exclusive.
 Note that `host` is any valid hostname or IPv4/IPv6 address.

 Make sure that this repository is located in your computer's `GOPATH` in the top-level `src` directory.
 Otherwise, you may need to modify the import statements for the program to build.